vanheeringen-lab/seq2science/docs/content/workflows/rna_seq.md

 The Gene-level counts matrix are output similar to the gene counts method.
 Additionally, `Salmon` generates a gene-level TPM matrix and a SingleCellExperiment object which can be opened in *R*, containing the transcript- and gene-level summaries.

-***
 #### Differential gene expression analysis
 Seq2science outputs gene counts matrices for each assembly.
-Additionally, it can also perform differential expression analysis automatically.
+Additionally, it can perform differential expression analysis automatically.
 See the [DESeq2 page](../DESeq2.html) for more information!

 #### Differential transcript usage